 When picking wild plants make sure that you get the plants positively identified.
 Know what part to use (Leaves, Roots, Flowers, Fruits).
 Also know how to use (Fresh, Steamed, Sautéed, Tea, Infused or Tinctured) and what time of year to harvest.
 It is often easiest to start by going out with experienced people.
 A good guide is also essential (Brill & Dean, 1994; Duke & Foster, 1999; Horn, Duhl, Hemmerly, & Cathcart, 2005; Peterson, 1978).
 Take the time to know the few really toxic plants as much as choice edibles.
 Don’t pick by roadsides or other chemically intensive areas.
 If you only need the top then leave the roots of perennials.
 Don’t over harvest, use all of your senses and give thanks!!!

 Thank you for all that have donated to the cause. i encourage everyone to donate as they are able ($100 suggested for the class).
 Your contributions whether monetary, commentary or energetic greatly help me continue this crucial work of ethnobotanical research and education.
-This class continues by donation in the spirit of Frank but i still have $20,000 in student loans as my cost portion of the $70,000 education that is reflected here and a car with 354,000 miles in need of imminent replacement.
+This class continues by donation in the spirit of Frank but i still have $20,000 in student loans as my cost portion of the $70,000 education that is reflected here.
 Please be as generous as possible in the words of Frank “Give what you can receive what you need”

 For the next class we will cover pages 1-3 and both inside covers of Botany In a Day 6th ed.

 It will be posted around April 2nd 2016

 Below are items to think about/comment on…You can put them in the box below or send me an email at email@example.com